pan-unit42/playbook_viewer/docs/Playbook Structure.md

 [Reports][3], [Campaigns][4], [Indicators][5], [Attack Patterns][6],
 [Identities][8], [Malwares][9] and [Relationship][7] objects.

+A later update to the structure of a Playbook added the [Course of Action][10] object.

 The Playbook is represented by a Report object, containing a description and a reference list.

 The reference list contains an id for the Intrusion Set object, as well as an id for each additional Report object